bas080/will/README.md

 on the first line.

 The description should always start on the third line.
-The second line should always have the === seperation which at the same time defines the header.
+The second line should always have the === separation which at the same time defines the header.

-The bottom line is used to define the deu date.
-In the future I might also add a start and or creation date.
-They will also be spaced using tabs.
+The bottom line is used to define the due date.
+The format for now must be 15 feb 2015 for it to show time till and time since.
+In the future I might also add a start date.

 Roadmap
 =======
-- Add dates of category changes to the bottom of the file this way you know when the state of a "ticket has changed.
+- log the changes made to the tasks and save it in a human readable format in the .will folder.
+- Auto-completion functions for bash and zsh shell.

 Contribute
 ==========